 I’ve certainly never been the sporty type.
 In fact I’ve always believed I was so hopeless at any kind of sport it would be better for everyone if I just didn’t participate.
 At school my extra-curricular activity was playing the flute in the school orchestra.
 I avoided sport and got away with it quite successfully.
 No one is more surprised than me that I’m now hooked on the sport of cycling.

 It all started when my partner Phillip suggested I participate in the Juvenile Diabetes Research Foundation (JDRF) 80 km Ride for a Cure in January 2009 in the Barossa Valley.
-To me it sounded like the most extraordinary thing I could contemplate but somehow he persuaded me and we headed for the bike shop where I bought my first road bike – a Jamis road bike from one of my favourite retailers Anaconda.
+To me it sounded like the most extraordinary thing I could contemplate but somehow he persuaded me and we headed for the bike shop where I bought my first road bike – a women’s alloy-framed road bike that cost me $1,400.

 My obsession has also extended to my working life.
-In 2013 I joined the staff of Ashfield Cycles as store manager and have never been happier.
+In 2013 I left behind a 25 year career in public relations,when I joined the staff of Ashfield Cycles as store manager, and have never been happier.